 Molds usually grow in damp places, behind walls, under floors, above ceiling tiles, and behind shower walls.
-Water is the key — without it, molds cannot grow, much less spread.
+Mold analysis found that water is the key — without it, molds cannot grow, much less spread.
 When water is left to sit for even 24 hours, mold infestation begins.
 If water continues to sit and areas become completely saturated, the ideal environment is created for toxic molds to grow, such as Stachybotrys.

 What Causes Mold?

 Our mold test results found that mold may grow at high levels indoors in a home or building if the right environmental conditions exist.
 Factors that influence mold growth include: moisture sources, improperly ventilated bathrooms, high humidity levels, broken pipes and washing machine hoses, floods, leaking roofs, leaking exterior siding products, and leaking windows and doors.